sirisian/ecmascript-types/README.md

 const a: [10].<A>; // 40 bytes
 ```

+Because layout follows declaration order, field order is a performance decision: ```{ a: uint8, b: float64, c: uint8 }``` occupies 24 bytes where ```{ b: float64, a: uint8, c: uint8 }``` occupies 16, since the second groups the small fields into one alignment gap.
+Ordering fields from largest alignment to smallest minimizes padding.
+The proposal does not reorder for you - views, serialization, and interop depend on the declared order - so this is guidance rather than a guarantee, and because ```byteLength``` is a compile-time constant a test can assert the size a class was meant to have.

 A ```@packed``` class decorator removes the padding, placing each member immediately after the previous one and giving the class an alignment of ```1```.
 Members may then be unaligned, which costs a little on every access and is exactly what a wire format wants in exchange for exact byte offsets. ```@packed``` decides member offsets; ```@alignAll``` still decides the alignment of the instance as a whole, so the two compose.

 ```js